andrewray/opam/README.md

 opam package descriptions for Iocaml.

-Iocaml is currently up to date in the main opam repo.
-At some point this will host the dev version.
+In flux - moving to manage a dev version.